-Updated in 2011, the Guide answers questions about voting, includes a voter’s checklist and, contact information for each state election office.
+The Guide answers questions about voting, includes a voter’s checklist and contact information for each state election office.

-Access state election Web sites, which include voter guides, registration information and deadlines, absentee and early voting dates, provisional voting information and polling place hours and locations.
-Contact Your State.
+Many states offer online voter registration.
+Select Your State to access state voter registration forms, registration deadlines, voter guides, absentee and early voting dates, provisional voting information and polling place hours and locations.

 Sign up to receive information about EAC activities including public

 meetings, webcasts, reports and grants.

 Share your feedback on EAC policy proposals, Election Resource Library materials, and OpenEAC activities.
 Give feedback on general issues, including the Web site, through our Contact Us page.